Closed

 Directions

-From Lynchburg area on Route 29, turn onto Route 130 West and travel approximately 25 miles to the Blue Ridge Parkway entrance.
-Turn right (north) onto the Parkway and travel one mile to Otter Creek Campground at Milepost 60.9.
-From Lexington/Buena Vista on Route 81, take the Blue Ridge Parkway exit to Route 60 East towards Amherst.
-Drive approximately 16 miles to the Parkway entrance, turn left (south), and travel approximately 16 miles to the campground.
+From Lynchburg area: Take Route 29, turn onto Route 130 West, travel approximately 25 miles to Blue Ridge Parkway entrance, turn right (north) onto Parkway, travel one mile to campground at milepost 60.9.
+From Lexington/Buena Vista: Take I-81 to Blue Ridge Parkway exit, follow Route 60 East towards Amherst for approximately 16 miles, turn at Blue Ridge Parkway entrance, turn left (south) onto Parkway, travel approximately 16 miles to campground entrance.

 Amenities